 Photography is a part-time hobby but it’s an important part of my life.
 It encourages me to look more intensely at the world around me.
 It encourages me to think more about what I see.

 My special interest is landscape photography.
-I find myself drawn towards ‘intimate landscapes’ (as they’re described in the context of Eliot Porter’s exhibition of that name).
+I am drawn towards ‘intimate landscapes’ (as they’re described in the context of Eliot Porter’s exhibition of that name).
 I particularly like abstracts based on the patterns, textures and graphic elements found in the natural world but of course I still like the ‘wow’ of wide vistas particularly where a sunrise or sunset is involved.

-In addition to the images, my blog also explores techniques (such as Intentional Camera Movement) and shares insights and ideas from other experiences that I find relevant to photography.
-Ideas such as ‘personal construct theory’ which is something we use to help us organise our thoughts and feelings about the world around us.
-It’s a theory that explains how superficial statements such as “I like this photograph” are usually linked to deeper psychological connections with an image and can help to explain different reactions from people to the same photograph.
-‘Visual intelligence’ is another example of an idea I’m drafting a post on at the moment.
-Thank you for taking the time to visit my blog.
+In addition to the images, my blog also explores techniques (such as Intentional Camera Movement) and shares insights and ideas from other experiences I find relevant to photography.
+Ideas such as ‘personal construct theory’ which is something we use to organise our thoughts and feelings about the world around us.
+It’s a theory that explains how superficial statements such as “I like this photograph” are often linked to deeper connections with an image.
+It also helps to explain different reactions from people to the same photograph.

+The title of the blog, ‘Images, Ideas and Reflections‘ refers to the three types of posts in the blog.
+Thank you for taking the time to visit.
 I am always grateful for comments on an image or other aspects of a post.
 My goal is to become a better photographer.
 Feedback helps.